Swallow in a dream in swift low flight with forking tail in morning air

 He hops.
 Chirps.
 Looks for crumbs.
 Simply lives — busily, without pretension, with his small joy.
 Something cozy in him.

-Your Inner Child speaks here, through the archetype of simple presence — the part that knows how to rejoice in crumbs.
+Your Inner Child speaks here: the part that knows how to rejoice in crumbs.
 A sparrow is the image of everyday happiness.
 The kind that needs no exceptional conditions.
 That finds joy in the ordinary.

 Through this image, your unconscious gently asks: where in your life, right now, is there a small sparrow-joy that you are walking past, while waiting for something big?